risckaust/risc-documentations/docs/source/1-flight-gazebo.rst

 Publishing to ``/mavros/setpoint_raw/local`` topic is not enough to get the autopilot to track the setpoints.
 It has to be in **OFFBOARD** mode.
 So, in your custom node, you will have to send a signal to activate this mode, only once.
 You need to **remember** that for this mode to work, you will need to be publishing setpoints beforehand, then, activate it, and continue publishing setpoints. **If you don't publish setpoints at more than 2Hz, it will go into a failsafe mode**.

 First, create your custom ROS package.
 The code is commented so you can get an idea of what each part does.
 Go through code and try to understand it!
+The python script and launch file are not complete, so you need to add some lines of code where needed.

 .. code-block:: bash